 4. End-to-End Testing: Complete environment provisioning tests

-Leading teams increasingly provision temporary environments for testing and validation, then destroy them after use.
-This approach:
+More teams now spin up temporary environments for testing and validation, then tear them down afterward.
+Doing this:

 Continuous verification pipelines regularly check for drift between defined and actual infrastructure state.
 These checks: